 HomeThis link will always get you back to the Farside home page, and so will that picture of me What’s newShows changes to the web site, up to 62 days old About usWho we are, what we do, how to find us Family & friendsLike it says on the tin GalleriesLots of picture galleries, the main one is the Duryard Court Gallery EntsThings we'd rather be doing than going to work WallpaperDownload wallpaper for your computer's desktop Get in touchHere's how to contact all of us OptionsDon't like the dark background?
 Choose a different background

-March 2014: The pub at the bottom of the lane, now called The Stables is open at midday on Saturday 15th March.
+March 2014: The pub at the bottom of the lane, now called The Stables opened at midday on Saturday 15th March.